nonkor/web-automation-test/README.md

 Please fork this repository and commit code to it.
 Send us the link to your repo in an email.

 Good Luck!!!

+# Test details

+## Install

+1. Go to the root directory
+2. Install `bundler` gem
+3. Perform `bundle` to install required gems
+4. Download webdriver if needed and place it somewhere on your PATH

+## Run

+1. Run tests: `bundle exec cucumber`.
+You can use BROWSER env to specify desired browser (ie. chrome, firefox etc.)
+2. See test results in console or under `report` directory